Skip to main content

 What role did Main Street Capital play before and during bankruptcy?

-Main Street Capital served multiple roles: it provided the original $47 million term loan in 2015, extended $5.05 million in protective advances before bankruptcy, supplied the $36.3 million DIP facility during chapter 11, served as the stalking horse bidder, and acquired the chain through a $27 million credit bid.
+Main Street Capital served multiple roles: it provided the original $47 million term loan in 2015, extended $5.05 million in protective advances before bankruptcy, supplied the $36.3 million DIP facility, served as stalking horse, and acquired the chain through a $27 million credit bid.

 For more chapter 11 case coverage, visit the ElevenFlo bankruptcy blog.